 New approaches to assessment

-We need to be actively pursuing new assessment processes that cater for a learning-centred approach in our education system.
-Examples of such initiatives that are gaining steady interest here are student-owned e-portfolios and the awarding of badges for ‘chunks’ of learning.
-These approaches provide a flexible mechanism for recognising achievements that can be orchestrated and managed by the learner.
+Digital technologies are opening up new assessment processes that cater for a learning-centred approach, including eportfolios, rubrics and badges for learning, providing a flexible mechanism for recognising achievements that can be orchestrated and managed by the learner.

 Canadian educational researcher and blogger, Stephen Downes, suggests that we need to be focusing more on measuring what learners contribute rather than what they collect.
 Today's students leave lots of data trails - from demographic information, to how they read and highlight ebooks and interact online.
 The greater use of analytics tools to capture and process this data may provide even greater opportunities to tailor next-steps suggestions for learners, and to understand where the difficulties are occurring so that we can address them in our planning and teaching.

 Thinking about these new approaches to assessment creates opportunities for schools to work with their learners in quite different ways, and to see assessment as a part of the learning process rather than only the thing that is done at the end of a period of study.
 Over the next few years there will be opportunities for schools to allow students to complete summative assessments using the NZQA digital assessment approaches as they come on stream — but this will rely on schools planning ahead to ensure there is the proper infrastructure in place and access provided to the appropriate devices for all students.